vlamay/ssl-monitor/marketing/linkedin-outreach-templates.md

 This is my final follow-up about SSL Monitor Pro.

-I'm offering **50% off the first year** for early adopters - this offer expires at the end of the month.
+I'm offering **50% off the first month** for the first 100 customers - this offer expires at the end of the month.

 **What you get:**
 - Unlimited domain monitoring